 Ingredient notes

 - Herbs: I used a combination of mostly chives, with a bit of fresh thyme thrown in.
-Feel free to use your favorite herbs - besides chives and thyme, parsley and dill would also be good options.
+Besides chives and thyme, parsley and dill would also be good options.
+The herbs add lovely fresh flavor, but you could also leave them out if you want.

 - Butter: I used unsalted butter, but you can use salted butter if you like.
 If you are using salted butter, add less salt to the potatoes at first, taste, and add more if needed.